Updated WWE Elimination Chamber 2024 Card | 411MANIA

 * WWE Women’s World Championship Match: Rhea Ripley vs. Nia Jax

+* Men’s Elimination Chamber Match: Drew McIntyre vs. Randy Orton vs. 4 More TBA

-* Undisputed WWE Tag Team Championship Match: Judgment Day vs. #DIY OR Pete Dunne & Tyler Bate
+* Undisputed WWE Tag Team Championship Match: Judgment Day vs. Pete Dunne & Tyler Bate